👀 Join Our Discord Community 🎉

 In the beginning of the universe, all was darkness — until the first organisms developed sight, which ushered in an explosion of life, learning and progress.
 AI pioneer Fei-Fei Li says a similar moment is about to happen for computers and robots.
 She shows how machines are gaining "spatial intelligence" — the ability to process visual data, make predictions and act upon those predictions — and shares how this could enable AI to interact with humans in the real world.
 If you love watching TED Talks like this one, become a TED Member to support our mission of spreading ideas: https://ted.com/membership Follow TED!
 X: https://twitter.com/TEDTalks Instagram: https://www.instagram.com/ted Facebook: https://facebook.com/TED LinkedIn: https://www.linkedin.com/company/ted-conferences TikTok: https://www.tiktok.com/@tedtoks The TED Talks channel features talks, performances and original series from the world's leading thinkers and doers.
 Subscribe to our channel for videos on Technology, Entertainment and Design — plus science, business, global issues, the arts and more.
 Visit https://TED.com to get our entire library of TED Talks, transcripts, translations, personalized talk recommendations and more.
 Watch more: https://go.ted.com/feifeili https://youtu.be/y8NtMZ7VGmU TED's videos may be used for non-commercial purposes under a Creative Commons License, Attribution–Non Commercial–No Derivatives (or the CC BY – NC – ND 4.0 International) and in accordance with our TED Talks Usage Policy: https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy.
 For more information on using TED for commercial purposes (e.g. employee learning, in a film or online course), please submit a Media Request at https://media-requests.ted.com #TED #TEDTalks #ai

-• Trilobites were the first organisms to develop the ability to sense light, ushering in the Cambrian explosion, a period marked by the diversification of animal species.
+• Trilobites, the first organisms to sense light, emerged, ushering in the Cambrian explosion, a period marked by a significant increase in animal species diversity.

 Insights from the YouTube Video Text: